 In other articles on this site I will expand on the ‘how’ and ‘why’ of pressure cooking but I want to touch on the subject here first.

 Why might you use a pressure cooker to speed up your cooking time?
 Because it can tenderize and moisturize your food better than some other methods of cooking even in a shorter time.
-Almost like magic!
+Almost like a magic!

 Pressure cookers are designed to radically cut the cooking times of certain meals.
 This has made it possible for individuals to enjoy meals like beans, whole grains and delicious stews even on weeknights.
 Additionally, modern pressure cookers are quite safe and easy to use.